 Once combat begins, players choose a course of action to advance the story, typically by fighting, fleeing, or surrendering.
 In a combat round, when a character attacks, they first determine which skill will be used, a difficulty modifier (if any) is assigned, and if the roll is at or below the target score, the attack is successful; if not, the attack fails.
 The formula is the same whether the character uses a sword, bow, magic spell, gun, psionics, etc.

-Generally speaking, within combat mechanics, attacks are vaguely assumed to hit the torso area.
+Within combat mechanics, attacks are vaguely assumed to hit the torso area.
 It is a method of simplifying combat to keep things moving quickly rather than focusing on minutia that, while more realistic, tends to slow everything down.
 But sometimes, players want to shoot an enemy in the face, stab them in the leg, or knock a weapon away.
 The rules in this section provide guidance for these options and more.

 Armed Melee Attacks